 These timings are applicable to all public sector banks like the State Bank of India (SBI), Bank of Baroda, Punjab National Bank, Canara Bank, Corporation Bank, etc.

-Why the change in bank timings : The bank timing change process is part of reforms in PSBs under finance ministry’s Enhanced Access and Service Excellence Programme (EASE) 2.0.
+Why the change in bank timings: The bank timing change process is part of reforms in PSBs under the finance ministry’s Enhanced Access and Service Excellence Programme (EASE) 2.0.

-In each state, the State Level Bankers’ Committee (SLBCs) were asked to come with recommendations of uniform time slots after consultation with the leadership of different banks.
+In each state, the State Level Bankers’ Committee (SLBCs) was asked to come up with recommendations for uniform time slots after consultation with the leadership of different banks.
 While some states implemented it earlier, Maharashtra SLBC had recommended the implementation of uniform banking hours with effect from November 1.